boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 This requires more research and design.

 Currently we are working on the module system, that incorporates cycle-free dependency management of separately compilable modules into the language.
-The module system shall support, information hiding, black-box reuse and white-box testing.
+The module system will support information hiding, black-box reuse and white-box testing.
-It allows to deliver Blech modules as pre-compiled libraries with C header files and Blech module signatures.
+It will allow us to deliver Blech modules as pre-compiled libraries with C header files and Blech module signatures.

 We have planned mechanisms for:
 - error handling,